timbearden/timbearden.github.io/_posts/2016-09-09-galvanize-experience-part-ii.md

 ### Week 7
 Week 7 was devoted to covering Big Data topics.

+The first day gave a broad overview of what you can do on Amazon Web Services, and covered multiprocessing and threading to parallelize computing processes.

 ### Week 8
 Week 8 was the final week of structured curriculum.
-This week was devoted to

 ### Project